mnaeimaei/MIMIC-IV-Ext-CEKG/README.md

 **Important**: After downloading your service account key, store it in a secure location on your computer.

-## Stage 2: Create a Python Project
+## Sub-step 2: Create a Python Project

 First, set up the Python project with a virtual environment.
 Once the virtual environment is activated, install the following packages using pip: